StratusLab/stratuslab.github.com/_posts/2013-05-15-docs-cloud-installation-tutorial.md

 ### DHCP Configuration

-Allow the script to automatically configuration and start the DHCP server on the Front End.
+Allow the script to automatically configure and start the DHCP server on the Front End.
 Do the following:

     # Configure DHCP and enable the "public" network.
     $ stratus-config dhcp True
     $ stratus-config dhcp_subnet 192.0.43.0
     $ stratus-config dhcp_netmask 255.255.255.0
-    $ stratus-config dhcp_one_public_network True

     # Provide detailed network configuration for DHCP clients.
     $ stratus-config dhcp_one_public_network True